IBM-Cloud/docs/services/Cloudant/api/authorization.md

 ```
 {:codeblock}

-The response tells you whether the update has been successful.
+The response indicates whether the update was successful.

-_Example response following a successful authorization modification request:_
+_Example response after a successful authorization modification request:_

 ```json
 {